github/docs/content/github/managing-your-work-on-github/file-attachments-on-issues-and-pull-requests.md

 {% tip %}

-**Tip:** If you're using Chrome, you can also copy-and-paste images directly into the box.
+**Tip:** If you're using Chrome or MicrosoftEdge, you can also copy-and-paste images directly into the box.

 {% endtip %}